Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Theoretical Results

-\begin{remark} (1) The requirement for a high dimension in our assumptions is specifically aimed at ensuring that the learning occurs in a sufficiently over-parameterized setting \citep{chatterji2021finite,cao2022benign} when the second layer remains fixed.
-We are interested in exploring the over-parameterization scenario where both GNNs and CNNs can be trained to achieve arbitrarily small training loss, and then comparing the test losses after the training loss has been minimized.
-(2) It's necessary for the sample size and neural network width to be at least polylogarithmic in the dimension $d$.
-This condition ensures certain statistical properties of the training data and weight initialization hold with a probability of at least $1 - d^{-1}$.
-(3) The condition on $\eta$ is to ensure that gradient descent can effectively minimize the training loss.
-(4) The assumption regarding edge probability guarantees a sufficient level of concentration in the degree and an adequate display of homophily of graph data.
-(5) Lastly, the conditions imposed on initialization strength $\sigma_0$ are intended to guarantee that the training loss can effectively converge to a sufficiently small value and to discern the differential learning speed between signal and noise. \end{remark}
+The rationale for these assumptions is as follows: (1) The requirement for a high dimension is specifically aimed at ensuring that the learning occurs in a sufficiently over-parameterized setting when the second layer remains fixed.
+Similar choice can be found in \cite{cao2022benign,kou2023benign}.
+(2) This condition guarantees that certain statistical properties of the training data and weight initialization hold with high probability at least $1 - d^{-1}$.
+(3) The condition on edge probabilities $p$ and $s$ guarantees a sufficient concentration in node degrees and captures the level of homophily in the graph data.
+(4) The condition on $\eta$ and $\sigma_0$ ensures that gradient descent can effectively minimize the training loss.